How to choose

 - You don't already have a primary checking account, OR you want to consolidate to one app

-- You like automated savings tools (round-ups, Vaults, goal tracking)
+- You value automated savings tools (round-ups, Vaults, goal tracking) over a small rate edge

 - You want extended FDIC coverage above $250K